hfcorriez/depcheck/README.md

+> This project is just implements the symlink check.

 # depcheck

 Depcheck is a tool for analyzing the dependencies in a project to see: how each dependency is used, which dependencies are useless, and which dependencies are missing from `package.json`.